Skip to main content Skip to search

 One of the best parts of attending a WSO concert is the transformative experience of being fully immersed in the moment.
 Our performances are an opportunity to unplug, refresh, and take full advantage of the revitalizing power of music.

-However, we do understand that you might need to check for a text from the babysitter or look up something about the composer.
-We just ask you please be courteous to everyone around you by keeping your sound completely off and your brightness at the lowest setting.
+However, we understand that you might need to check for a text from the babysitter or the concert digital program.
+Please be courteous to everyone around you by keeping your sound completely off and your brightness at the lowest setting.

 Can I take photos?